This chapter introduces probabilistic analysis

 A randomized algorithm is defined as an algorithm whose behaviour is defined not only by its input but by values produced by a random-number generator.

-The authors then define Indicator Random Variable $I\{A\}$ associated with an event $A$ in a sample space $S$ as follows:
+The authors then define Indicator Random Variable associated with an event in a sample space as follows:

 The author then prove following lemma which shows that the expected value of an indicator random variable associated with an event A is equal to the probability that A occurs: